szaimen/Nextcloud-NAS-Guide/README.md

 1. You should now receive the daily backup config file via mail.
 Please **save/archive** it
 1. Finally, you will see the message that the backup script was successfully created

 It is located here: `/var/scripts/daily-borg-backup.sh` and will get executed at your chosen backup time, most likely `4.00 am`.
 You will get **notified** by mail if something fails and also if the backup was successful.
+The script which will create the daily backup is based on a program called `borgbackup` which is used to make daily incremental, compressed and deduplicated backup archives from your root partition and external data SSD.

 ## How to set up an offshore backup?
 Now that also the daily backup is prepared, you should set up an off-shore backup for your server.